Transfer Student Policies

 Academic Passport and Student Transfer Policy

-Academic Passport is a transfer program designed to promote and facilitate the transfer of students in community colleges to State System of Higher Education universities, and to support the transfer of undergraduate credits earned by State System students to other System universities.
+Academic Passport is a transfer program designed to promote and facilitate the transfer of students in community colleges to Pennsylvania State System of Higher Education universities, and to support the transfer of undergraduate credits earned by Pennsylvania State System students to other System universities.

-- Academic Passport Students:
+- Academic Passport students:

 - Transferring with an associate degree:

 The A.A. or A.S. degree recognized for Academic Passport must contain, as a minimum, 30 hours of liberal arts courses from the following fields of study: composition/communications, humanities/fine arts, behavioral/social sciences, biological/physical sciences, and mathematics and computer science.
-A maximum of 45 general education credits and liberal arts course credits earned at the two-year college may be transferred to meet lower division requirements (a course-by-course match shall not be required).
+A maximum of 45 General Education credits and liberal arts course credits earned at the two-year college may be transferred to meet lower division requirements (a course-by-course match shall not be required).
 All additional course credits will be applied first to major courses and, lastly, as electives.

 - Intra-System Transfers:

-Up to a maximum of 45 general education credits and/or liberal arts course credits earned at the sending university shall be used to meet lower-division university general education requirements (a course-by-course match shall not be required).
+Up to a maximum of 45 General Education credits and/or liberal arts course credits earned at the sending university shall be used to meet lower-division University General Education requirements (a course-by-course match shall not be required).
 Capacity limits and/or higher admissions standards may apply to certain high demand academic programs.